-1 Set up a client computer connected to a private Ethernet port.
-Verify you can access the Web administration pages using the URL http://192.168.1.1.
-When this has been verified, bring up a command prompt and run Telnet:
+To access the Magnia SG20 using telnet, set up a client computer connected to a private Ethernet port.
+Verify you can access the web administration pages using the URL http://192.168.1.1.
+Once this has been verified, bring up a command prompt and run Telnet: